FaroukBENGHARSSALLAH/plsql-dml-time-log/README.md

 Log SQL DML statements duration expressed in 'microsecond; µs' applied in a user table 'PERSONS' in 'TIE_DML_LOG' table.

-You can make a try in Oracle's PL/SQL console via [apex.oracle.com](https://apex.oracle.com/pls/apex/).
+You can make a try in Oracle's PL/SQL's online console via [apex.oracle.com](https://apex.oracle.com/pls/apex/).

 The content of log table will be like this: